mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/inheritance.md

 - method in a subclass has same name as a method in its superclass

-Method overriding occurs when we have a method in a subclass has the same name as a method in it's superclass.
+Method overriding occurs when we have a method in a subclass that has the same name as a method in it's superclass.

 When the method is invoked, Ruby first looks for that method in the subclass.
 And as it finds a method with that name, it executes that method.
 It does not go looking further up the method look up path in the superclass.
 This is called method overriding.
 The method in the superclass was overridden by the method defined in the subclass.